-The scheme will begin on 1 November 2020 and will run for a period of six months.
+The scheme has currently been postponed due to the extension of the CJRS and will run for a period of six months.

 Overview of the JSS